-Inlays and onlays last longer than conventional dental fillings, and effectively strengthen both internal and external tooth structure – ensuring function and longevity while protecting against further damage and decay.
+Inlays and onlays last longer than conventional dental fillings and effectively strengthen both internal and external tooth structures – ensuring function and longevity while protecting against further damage and decay.
 They are stain resistant, realistic looking, and easy to care for and maintain.

 Inlay and Onlay in Annapolis